jaxxjj/CCSO-contracts/doc/StateManager.md

 | -------- | -------- | -------- |
 | `StateManager.sol` | Singleton | - |

-A `StateManager` is responsible for managing state transitions and history for users, and it allows operators and users to create, read, and update states.
+`StateManager` is responsible for managing state transitions and history for users, and it allows operators and users to create, read, and update states.
 It supports two types of states:
 - Immutable states: Once committed, these states cannot be modified
 - Monotonic states: Each new state value must be strictly greater than the previous value